About Wits

 Pillow Fight

-In what originated as a fundraiser to beat a Guinness World Record for the number of participants in a pillow fight, Witsies now gather on the Library Lawns every September, armed with pillows to pummel each other in a riotous explosion of feathers, fabric and foam.
+In what originated as a fundraiser to beat a Guinness World Record for the number of participants in a pillow fight, Witsies now gather on the Library Lawns in September, armed with pillows to pummel each other in a riotous explosion of feathers, fabric and foam.

 Mr and Miss Wits

-The Mr and Miss Wits beauty pageant used to take place annually in the Great Hall with a panel of celebrity judges.
+The Mr and Miss Wits beauty pageant used to take place annually in the Wits Great Hall with a panel of celebrity judges.
 During their reign, Mr and Miss Wits were required to do charity work and to encourage students to do the same.

 Wits Rag

 For many decades, Wits students held an annual Rag (Remember and Give) Parade after an intensive six-week charity fundraising campaign.
 After many festive nights spent decorating their floats, students would take to the streets of Johannesburg in their finest fancy dress, parading through town and showing off their fabulous floats in an attempt to win the award for best float.
-In the run-up to the parade, students would hit the streets selling copies of Wits Wits Rag magazine, in a campaign commonly known as the “Wits blitz”.
+In the run-up to the parade, students would hit the streets selling copies of the Wits Rag magazine, in a campaign commonly known as the “Wits Blitz”.
+Each year, a Rag Queen was elected and after the parade, a Rag Ball was held in the Examinations Hall.
+The Ball was always an elegant affair where only evening gowns and dinner suits were considered appropriate attire.

 Graduation Ball